 The fight for ranked-choice voting and proportional representation—as part of a broader fight in defense of democratic rights—is where socialists and progressives both inside and outside the Democratic party ought to unite.
 Replacing plurality voting with RCV is a reform we have been winning.
 We can multiply these wins in the near future for local and state elections and, based on that political momentum, for federal elections.
 Changing the rules of electoral politics from SMP voting to RCV and proportional representation is the fastest way to open the political system and give the Left the power to make a real difference on the pressing problems of climate, poverty, racism, and peace on which the two governing parties are utterly failing.

-Howie Hawkins, a retired Teamster in Syracuse, New York, was the 2020 presidential candidate of the Green and Socialist parties.
+Howie Hawkins is a retired Teamster in Syracuse, New York.
+He was the Green Party nominee for President in 2020.